lacymorrow/xspf-jukebox/README.md

-xspf-jukebox
+XSPF-Jukebox
 ============

 #### As of 2014 this project is no longer being maintained.
 It still works great and is in use in may places.
-If you would like to take over, please get in touch with me.
+#### If you would like to take over, please get in touch with me.